Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

   Now we can actually launch the GUI!
 All you have to do is run "Launch_GUI.bat" and after a few seconds the GUI should appear!

   You might get another pop-up from Windows warning you it doesn't recognize the file.
 Same advice goes this time as last time.

+# Installation Instructions (Method 2: .exe File)

+"Are you joking?
+I'm not doing all that!
+Just give me the file already!"

+Ok, first click on this section: